-In case these Regulations and Guidelines do not cover a particular issue, the Board of Examiners is competent to decide on subject matters coming within art.
-7:12b WHW.
+In case these Regulations and Guidelines do not cover a particular issue, the Board of Examiners is competent to decide.

 Article 25: Amendments to these Rules and Guidelines

 No changes to these Rules and Guidelines shall be made during the academic year to which the rules apply, unless it can reasonably be assumed that the interests of students will not suffer as a result.